 - 1. If, as a result of the Assessment, an Inquiry is deemed necessary, the RIO will prepare a written summary of Allegations for the suspected individual (respondent), if named or known, which will be delivered in a manner sensitive to the confidentiality of the process.
 At the time the summary of the Allegations of Research Misconduct is delivered to the respondent, i.e., the accused party, records thought to be relevant to the Allegation(s) will be sequestered by the RIO or his/her designee.
 Such records will be inventoried and, thereafter, access to the originals or copies will be provided, to the respondent or his/her designee, as may be necessary.
 Original records will be retained by the RIO for the duration of the Inquiry/Investigation. - 2.
 In consultation with the Dean(s), the RIO shall appoint a committee of faculty members to investigate the charges through an Inquiry process, including interviews with the individual making the Allegation (complainant, if known), the respondent (if one is known), and such other individuals deemed necessary to determine whether the Allegation warrants an Investigation.
 The RIO will appoint the committee chair.
 The Inquiry Committee will usually be comprised of at least three members with relevant expertise who, preferably, do not hold primary academic appointments in the department of the respondent.
-To ensure that necessary expertise is available to the Inquiry Committee, advice may be sought from appropriate individuals outside the Committee and University.
-The RIO shall consult with the Dean, the proposed members of the Committee, and the respondent in order to ensure that a real or apparent conflict of interest does not exist between the Committee members and the complainant, or the Committee members and the respondent.
+To ensure that necessary expertise is available to the Inquiry Committee, advice may be sought from appropriate individuals outside the Committee, and the respondent in order to ensure that a real or apparent conflict of interest does not exist between the Committee members and the complainant, or the Committee members and the respondent.
 The decision of the RIO regarding an alleged conflict of interest shall be final.